jonmumm/actor-kit/README.md

 1. We use `createAccessToken` in the loader function to generate an access token for the client.
 2. The access token is created with the necessary parameters, including the `signingKey`, `actorId`, `callerId`, `callerType`, and `type`.
-3. We use this access token to make an authenticated request to the player server.
+3. We use this access token to make an authenticated request to the todo server.
 4. The response, including the access token, is passed to the React component via `useLoaderData`.
 5. In the React component, we use the `AppContext.Provider` to make the access token and other necessary data available to child components.

-This setup allows your React components to interact with the Actor Kit server using the provided access token, ensuring secure and authenticated communication.
+This setup allows your React components to interact with the Actor Kit server using the provided access token, ensuring secure and authenticated communication for your todo list application.

 ## API Reference